projectsesame/sesame/examples/sesame/README.md

 This will:

-- set up RBAC and Contour's CRDs (CRDs include HTTPProxy, TLSCertificateDelegation)
+- set up RBAC and Sesame's CRDs (CRDs include HTTPProxy, TLSCertificateDelegation)
-- run a Kubernetes Job that will generate one-year validity certs and put them into `projectcontour`
+- run a Kubernetes Job that will generate one-year validity certs and put them into `projectsesame`
-- Install Contour and Envoy in a Deployment and Daemonset respectively.
+- Install Sesame and Envoy in a Deployment and DaemonSet respectively.

 **NOTE**: The current configuration exposes the `/stats` path from the Envoy Admin UI so that Prometheus can scrape for metrics.

 ## Test

-1. Install a workload (see the kuard example in the [main deployment guide](https://projectcontour.io/docs/main/deploy-options/#test-with-httpproxy)).
+1. Install a workload (see the kuard example in the [main deployment guide](https://projectsesame.io/docs/main/deploy-options/#test-with-httpproxy)).

 ## Deploying with Host Networking enabled for Envoy

-In order to deploy the Envoy Daemonset with host networking enabled, you need to make two changes.
+In order to deploy the Envoy DaemonSet with host networking enabled, you need to make two changes.

 In the Envoy daemonset definition, at the Pod spec level, change: